 "Hopefully, we'll be in a situation where this project doesn't end up costing us anything extra than the grant money and the open space recreation money that we already have," said Deputy Mayor Adam Gussen.

 The long-discussed project in the park's southern end was put on hold when tests in 2011 turned up contaminated soil under the fields, leading officials to close the park.
 The park was reopened last year after state officials released a report saying the contamination didn't pose a health risk.

-Joseph Sorge, a state-licensed site remediation professional handling the park cleanup, said environmental issues will not impact the field project.
+, said environmental issues will not impact the field project.

 Work was expected to begin in late March or April and take six to seven months.
 Township Manager William Broughton said he hoped to have a measure approving the design plans ready for council soon.

 "This is going to be the premier football and soccer field in the region," he said.